barbearclassico/publish-instagram/README.rst

 3. If the checksum found is not on the list

-    3.1. check the proportions of the image
+- check the proportions of the image

   - make it square if portrait
   - if landscape and too wide, make it 16:9

-    3.2. add image location and caption to the ``postqueue.txt``
+- add image location and caption to the ``postqueue.txt``

-    3.3. add the new found checksum to the list of known images ``bcimages${TOPIC}.hash``
+- add the new found checksum to the list of known images ``bcimages${TOPIC}.hash``

-4. Publish the contents of ``postqueue.txt``
-    On each entry of ``postqueue.txt`` it posts the picture on instagram with the caption and the HASHTAGSBLOCK.
+4. Publish the contents of ``postqueue.txt``.
+On each entry of ``postqueue.txt``, posts the picture on instagram with the caption and the HASHTAGSBLOCK.

-5. Clean up
+5. Clean up.
 Deletes all the temporary files created.